ratatui/ratatui-textarea/README.md

 - Multiple textarea widgets in the same screen

 > [!warning]
 > This is a ratatui-focused continuation of the original project. [tui-rs][] support is not guaranteed.
+If you need tui-rs support, consider using the original crate.
 [Documentation][doc]

 ## Examples